venkateshamurthy/slf4j-custom-logger/README.md

     +    objects can be made to implement the interface [LevelledToString](/level-logger/src/main/java/com/github/venkateshamurthy/util/logging/LevelledToString.java) and build the <code>toString(LevelOfDetail)</code> manually
     +    objects can be written in eclipse xtend code to have [@ToLevelledStringAnnotation](/level-tostring/src/main/java/com/github/venkateshamurthy/util/tostring/xtend/ToDetailedStringProcessor.xtend) that generates the toString(LevelOfDetail) method

-*   The project has a custom slf4j logger that deals with ToLevelledString instances on a special case to call the respective toString(LevelOfDetail) rather than default toString method
+*   The project has a custom slf4j logger that deals with [LevelledToString](/level-logger/src/main/java/com/github/venkateshamurthy/util/logging/LevelledToString.java) instances on a special case to call the respective <code>toString(LevelOfDetail)</code> rather than default toString method

     +   The Logger is wired through SLF4J's StaticBindingLogger and hence the logger can be accessed transparently by the LoggerFactory.getLogger(..) methodss

 ##Modules:
 ----------
-1.  level-logger            : This module has the ToLevelledString interface and the custom logger.
+1.  <b>level-logger</b>            : This module has the ToLevelledString interface and the custom logger.
 This must be used as a dependency
-2.  level-tostring          : This module has the eclipse xtend class to generate the toString(LevelOfDetail) code for any class.
+2.  <b>level-tostring</b>          : This module has the eclipse xtend class to generate the toString(LevelOfDetail) code for any class.
 This must be used as a dependency
-3.  level-tostring-examples : This module has an example using both level-logger and level-tostring and generate toString(LevelOfDetail) on example classes and log it in debug or info mode.
+3.  <b>level-tostring-examples</b> : This module has an example using both level-logger and level-tostring and generate toString(LevelOfDetail) on example classes and log it in debug or info mode.
+4.  <b>level-tostring-sample</b>    : This is not a module per se.
+However its an independent project example that uses all the necessary dependencies along with level-logger and level-tostring (for now its stored locally).

 ###How to build:
 ----------------